marcrobards/rigor-har-api/README.md

     api/harfiles

-POST performs manual valiation.
+POST performs manual valiation as an example.

 ### PUT

     api/harfiles/{id}

-PUT performs model-based validation and will return a list of errors if validaiton fails.
+PUT performs model-based validation (preferred) and will return a list of errors if validaiton fails.
 PUT returns a 404 error if {id} is not found.

 ### DELETE